SilkRose/Pony/stories/chaotic-crush/02-klutzy-draconequus.md

 >
 > When you're getting to know somepony, a good strategy is to ask them personal questions, like:
 > - What's your name?
-> - Do you have any hobbies?
 > - Do you come here often?
+> - What are your hobbies?
 >
 > Once you get to know your crush, then it's time to ask them on a date.
-A date is a special get together with just the two of you, to evaluate your compatibility in a relationship.
+A date is a special outing with just the two of you, to evaluate your compatibility in a relationship.
 Some examples of good dates are:
-> - Going to the library
 > - Going to an amusement park
+> - Going golfing
+> - Etc.
 >
-> Before you ask your crush on a date, you should also think of a good pickup line, or something clever you say when asking someone on a date.
-Good luck!
+> Good luck!

 "Thanks, Twilight.
 I hope I don't mess this up.", Discord thinks as he puts the book back in his stomach.

+***

+Discord teleports over to Fluttershy's cottage.
+The butterflies come back to his stomach.
+Discord looks over the book one last time, to make sure he didn't miss-

+"Oh, hey Discord!"

+Without warning, Discord panicks and blurts out the first thing that comes to his mind.
+He glances at the book, "Umm, hi.
+What's your name?"

+"Umm, Discord?"

+"Discord!
+Uhh, me too!", Discord says, staring down at the book to find what to ask next.

+"So um, do you come here often..?", Discord asks, and instantly regrets.

+"I... suppose so?
+I live here-"

+Fluttershy is cut off by Discord- "What are your hobbies?"

+"Umm, Discord?", Fluttershy glances at the book Discord is holding, "Are you... asking me on a date?"

+Discord is frozen with embarassment.
+His cheeks are bright red.
+He doesn't know how to respond.

+"It's okay", Fluttershy says, "...actually, I think that would be pretty nice, if that's what you're asking."

+Discord's ears perk up.
+"Really?"

+Fluttershy nods.
+"Really."

+Discord squirms with excitement.
+"What do you want to do?
+Amusement park?
+Golfing?"

+Fluttershy responds, "Umm... actually, I was thinking of something a little more low-key."

+"How about a picnic?"

+"Sounds perfect."

 ***